JuliaLang/julia/doc/src/manual/parallel-computing.md

 The Julia process running the driver script in the example above has an `id` equal to 1, just like a process providing an interactive prompt.

+Finally, if `DummyModule.jl` is not a standalone file but a package, then `using DummyModule` will _load_ `DummyModule.jl` on all processes, but only bring it into scope on the process where `using` was called.

+## Starting and managing worker processes

 The base Julia installation has in-built support for two types of clusters: